-Beginning with the class of 2022, students will have the opportunity to apply to the Graduate School of Arts and Sciences for a master's degree pursued concurrently with the bachelor's degree.
+Students (who entered the college in 2020 and later) have the opportunity to apply to the Graduate School of Arts and Sciences for a master's degree pursued concurrently with the bachelor's degree.
 As part of the concurrent degree program, students will be allowed to double-count up to sixteen credits (normally, four courses) for the Bachelor of Arts and either the Master of Arts or the Master of Science.
-An undergraduate pursuing the concurrent degree must complete both of these degrees by the end of eight terms of residency, or the equivalent.
-Students wishing to pursue this option may consult the Graduate School of Arts and Sciences for a list of departments that allow it.
+Courses are submitted for allocation toward one degree or both degrees on the Course Allocation Form.
+This form is submitted once in a student's eighth term before the degree deadline.